Networks

 Domain Resources

-• for MacOS & Windows: the highest available IP address in your NetBird range, usually 100.xxx.255.254:53
+• macOS and Windows: The highest available IP in your NetBird range (typically 100.xxx.255.254:53)

-• 22054 for version 0.59.0 and newer
+• Port 22054 for NetBird client versions 0.59.0 and newer

-• 5353 for versions below 0.58.x and older
+• Port 5353 for NetBird client versions 0.58.x and older

-Manage access to resources
+Manage Access to Resources

 resource-group